ssrando/ssrando/randomizer-changes.md

 ### Earth Temple
 - no noteworthy changes
 ### Volcano Summit
-- The Fire Sanctuary is opened by default.
-This means you do not need the Water Basin or to complete the Scrapper Escort
+- Scrapper Escort is optional, there is an option to have Fire Sanctuary be open from the start or require Scrapper Escort to open it.
+You must also heal the Water Dragon to complete Scrapper Escort.
 ### Fire Sanctuary
 - The first cutscene with Guld has been removed
 - The initial cutscene of the first trapped mogma was removed to prevent a possible softlock when activating it out of order